 Manav Kaul plays the role of Saina’s coach and he is also convincing as a strict and focused coach who persuades and motivates his players at the same time to focus on shaping and honing their skills rather on becoming celebrities to earn money from advertisements and at the same time is ready to take strict action against any rule breaker.
 His role more or less is said to be inspired from Pullela Gopichand who is Saina’s real life coach.

-A special mention to Naisha Kaur Bhatoye who plays young Saina and is a badminton player in real life which you will get to know from her first smash itself.
+A special mention to Naisha Kaur Bhatoye who plays young Saina and is a badminton player in real life which you can ascertain from the first smash itself.

 Will biopics or real life stories always remain a successful formulae?

-As I already wrote above that there have been hell lot of biopics and real-life sports drama films made in Bollywood over the last decade and have been successful in setting the cash registers ringing but with Saina’s current box office status there arises a question that is that still a profitable formulae?
+As I already wrote above that there have been hell lot of biopics and real-life sports drama films made in Bollywood over the last decade and have been successful in setting the cash registers ringing but as Saina didn’t witness even a genuine box office collection back in March when it released there arises a question that is this still going to be a profitable formula in the future?

-Yes,many people will now claim that since lockdown has again been imposed in many states of India on the weekend and COVID-19 is still ongoing people are still fearing to turn up to the theatres and etc.etc.
+Many people will now claim that since lockdown was imposed in many states of India due to COVID-19 and unfortunately this film hit the screens then people failed or rather feared to turn up to the theatres.

-The problem with films of these genre now a days is every film turns out to be the same story of a team or an individual who is underdog wherein you already know that he,she or they will be the winner in the climax (which of course should be in order to make it a happy ending) but the writers and directors somehow end up putting similar scenes on paper and sometimes the cinematic liberties are taken up to such extent that the character despite being highly intelligent and focused in real life is shown as a careless and immature guy on the screen.
+The problem with films of these genre now a days is every film turns out to be the same story of a team or an individual who is an underdog in the beginning of the film and you already know that he or she or they will be the winner in the climax (which of course should be in order to make it a happy ending) but the writers and directors somehow end up putting similar scenes on paper and sometimes the cinematic liberties are taken up to such extent that the character despite being highly intelligent and focused in real life is shown as a careless and immature guy on the screen.

-Yes,its true that these kind of films are of course good and entertaining enough and additionally neat and clean which in a way inspire and motivate the youth of our country to always hold up to their dreams.
+Yes,its true that these kind of films are of course good and entertaining enough and additionally neat and clean which in a way inspire and motivate the youth of our country to always hold up to their dreams( and of course can be watched with family)

-But I honestly and genuinely feel that there is a need to explore and experiment different ways of story telling and not stick to concept of an underdog story and including a ruthless coach who never skips a chance to scold and insult that upcoming champion or team member.
+But I honestly and genuinely feel that there is a need to explore and experiment different ways of story telling and not stick to concept of an underdog story and include a ruthless coach who never skips a chance to scold and insult that upcoming champion or other team members.

 Also,one more thing I really don’t understand why these real life stories sometimes entirely or partially focus on the personal life of that champion i.e how has been his relationship with their parents or their colleagues ,the recent examples of some films like these are Shakuntla Devi(2020) and Gunjan Saxena(2020) .